-It can be an alarming occurrence for any novice plant owner—suddenly, your anthurium’s once lush and beautiful heart-shaped leaves have started to wilt and die.
+It can be an alarming occurrence for any novice anthurium plant owner—suddenly, the once lush and beautiful heart-shaped leaves on your anthurium have started to wilt and die.
 Your first thought might be what you did wrong.
-Your second thought might be wondering whether your plant is dead for good.
+Your second thought might be wondering whether your anthurium plant is dead for good.
 However, don’t panic.
 What you’re witnessing is actually a very normal part of the anthurium life cycle.

 Sometimes known as the “flamingo flower” for their bright colors, anthuriums are native to tropical environments.

 When properly cared for, anthuriums can bloom year-round, with each bloom lasting between two and three months.
 By mimicking the conditions of their natural rainforest habitat, your anthurium could produce up to six blooms per year.
 As your anthurium plant goes through its lifecycle, there are things you can do to help your plant thrive.
 Follow these steps for optimal anthurium plant health and the best chances of reblooming.

 1. Carefully choose your anthurium’s location.
 Ideally, you want your anthurium to be in a brightly lit, warm room that receives enough air circulation—without risking drafts.

-While you don’t want your plant in direct sunlight, keep it near a window so it can receive plenty of bright, indirect light.
+While you don’t want your anthurium plant in direct sunlight, keep it near a window so it can receive plenty of bright, indirect light.

 2. Regulate your home’s temperature.
 For most modern homes with central air and heating, this isn’t a problem.
 However, it is important to ensure your anthurium isn’t positioned near an outside door or vent since drafts could lower the immediate temperature.
 Instead, anthuriums grow best when the temperature is kept between 70 and 85 degrees Fahrenheit.